caiks/TBOT03/README.md

 #### Interest modes 14-16

+Interest modes 14-16 behave in the same way as random effective mode 13, except in the case where the actions of the current *slice* are all effective, i.e. all have been tried at least once.
+In this case mode 13 simply chooses another action randomly according to the given distribution, but the interest modes 14-16 first look to see if there is a decidable action that can be chosen instead.
+To determine if a *slice* is decidable, the actor first looks at the forward *slice* transitions from the current *slice* to define its immediate neighbourhood *slice* set.
+It then repeats to find the neighbours of the immediate neighbourhood to find the set of *slices* connected by two *slice* transitions.
+The actor recurses this operation until some limit is reached, such as the total number of connected *slices*, or the number of *slice* transitions.
+Once it has found the set of forward connected *slices*, it then determines the connected *slice* which maximises some measure of interest.
+The actor then works back from this goal *slice*, recursively reversing the *slice* transitions until it finds the subset of the actor's immediate neighbourhood, i.e. those *slices* only one transition away from the current *slice*.
+Each of this 'nearest' subset will have the same least number of transitions to the goal *slice*.
+If the nearest subset of the neighbourhood is a proper subset, i.e. it is smaller than the neighbourhood itself, then the current *slice* is defined as decidable and the distribution of actions that only lead to the nearest neighbourhood is used instead of the given effective distribution.
+When the turtlebot has transitioned to a new *slice* (whether in its calculated neighbourhood or making an connection), the whole process is repeated.
+That is a new goal *slice* is determined (which may be different from the previous goal *slice*) and to see if the new *slice* is decidable.
+In this way, the turtlebot will tend to take the shortest route towards interesting goal *slices*.
+If goal are defined by interest or potential *likelihood*, the turtlebot's *model* should grow more quickly than if the turtlebot acts randomly.

+The differences between modes 14, 15 and 16 are differences in implementation.
+They all have similar functionality and the changes in implementation were made in response to the results of experimentation.
+In mode 14 the *slice* topology is notional and is searched by following the sequences of *events* that start at the *events* in the current *slice*.
+That is, the *slice* transitions are recomputed as needed.
+This is laborious and repetitive, and the performance decreases exponentially with transition count.
+In mode 15, the *slice* transitions are cached on the actor and so do not need to be recomputed for the current *slice*.
+This is considerably faster than mode 14, but it requires recomputing the entire *slice* transition cache whenever the *model* changes.
+In mode 16, the actor makes use of  *slice* transition structures that are maintained by the active during update and induce.
+In addition to simplifying the actor implementation and improving the performance of the cache, the active *slice* topology can optionally be cumulative so that when the active *history* overflows the transitions of the rolled off *events* are retained.
+(Of course if there are no longer any *events* corresponding to the transition, the actor will not know which action to take to go to a shortest route neighbour, but at least the actor knows that there exists a route to the interest goal and so can modify its behaviour accordingly, e.g. by a systematic search for a path.)

 list the various changes made, but only do a detailed description of mode 16 and its statistics

+mode 14 does the slice topology navigation manually

 debug frequent crashing in mode 14